The Mechanics of Option Trading, Exercise, and Assignment

 Scenario 1 — Exercises of Options are Assigned According to Specific Procedures

-In February, the price of Microsoft rises to $35, and Sarah thinks it might go higher in the long run, but since March and April generally are volatile times for most stocks, she decides to exercise her call (sometimes referred to as calling the stock) to buy Microsoft stock at $30 per share to be able to hold the stock indefinitely.
+In February, the price of Microsoft rises to $35, and Sarah thinks it might go higher in the long run, but since March and April generally are volatile times for most stocks, she decides to exercise her call (sometimes called calling the stock) to buy Microsoft stock at $30 per share to be able to hold the stock indefinitely.
 She instructs her broker to exercise her call; her broker forwards the instructions to the OCC, which then assigns the exercise to one of its participating members who provided the call for sale; the participating member, in turn, assigns it to an investor who wrote such a call; in this case, it happened to be John's brother, Sam Call-Writer.
 John got lucky this time.
 Sam, unfortunately, either must turn over his appreciated shares of Microsoft, or he'll have to buy them in the open market to provide them.
-This is the risk that an option writer must take—an option writer never knows when he'll be assigned an exercise when the option is in the money.
+This is the risk that an option writer must take — an option writer never knows when he'll be assigned an exercise when the option is in the money.

 Scenario 2 — Closing Out an Option Position by Buying Back the Contract